Aditya-Kabra/PLAI/README.md

 - Share it on twitter (X) by tagging @adityakabra.
 We will display a few solutions here the next day.

 **Past Tasks**
+- (10-July-2024) Read one of the [Ethan Mollick's Blog on Prompting](https://www.oneusefulthing.org/) and discover one new method to prompt better.
 - (09-July-2024) What's troubling you?
 Any challenge or problem in work or personal life?
 Ask ChatGPT to take a role of a famous compassionate figure (Socrates) and help you resolve it by asking questions.
 (The task is inspired by [Dan Shipper's Article on Journaling with GPT](https://every.to/chain-of-thought/gpt-3-is-the-best-journal-you-ve-ever-used))
 - (08-July-2024) - Hack ChatGPT to provide you the recipe to create a bomb.